Home » Blog » New contracts, investments and leaders – an overview of events in the maritime industry

 Polish companies will implement key elements of the FSRU project in the Gulf of Gdańsk

-GAZ-SYSTEM ended a tender for the sea part of the FSRU project in the Gulf of Gdańsk, which will mostly be implemented by Polish companies.
-The Polish-Turkish consortium, composed of GAP Inssaat, Unitek Inssaat and Fabe Polska, will be responsible for the construction of a parking and hot watering quay, a submarine gas pipeline and the infrastructure needed to operate the regasification unit.
-Work at sea and land takes no interference, and 70% of tasks will be performed by Polish subcontractors.
-In 2024, contracts for delivery and services worth PLN 1.8 billion were signed with Polish contractors.
-Completion of the construction of the FSRU terminal is planned for the first quarter of 2028.
+Gaz-System has completed the tender for the offshore portion of the FSRU project in the Gulf of Gdańsk, which will be primarily implemented by Polish companies.
+A Polish-Turkish consortium, comprising GAP Insaat, Unitek Insaat, and Fabe Polska, will be responsible for the construction of the berthing and mooring quay, the offshore pipeline, and the infrastructure required to operate the regasification unit.
+Work on both offshore and onshore is progressing smoothly, with Polish subcontractors performing 70% of the work.
+In 2024, supply and service agreements worth PLN 1.8 billion were signed with Polish contractors.
+Completion of the FSRU terminal is planned for the first quarter of 2028.

 Read more